 The remaining data (except for participants’ email addresses) will be deleted 6 months after the event at the latest.
 Health-related data will be stored for 6 months if the participant has not withdrawn their consent, in which case the data will be immediately deleted.

 Email addresses can be stored for up to 2 years after the event to ensure the organiser of the event can contact the participant if needed (for the purpose of reimbursement of costs or other issues related to the participant’s attendance).
+Upon consent of the participants, and in order to send further information on specific topics or other events related to EU-funded projects managed by the Office, the participants’ name, surname and email will be stored for the period of 5 years after the consent was given if the participant has not withdrawn their consent, in which case the data will be immediately deleted.

 Notwithstanding the above, some personal data (photographs and/or sound, video and audio-visual recordings of events) might be kept for educational, institutional, recording, informational and/or promotional (internal and external) reasons for a longer period of time if they have been published on a relevant EU-funded website, the Office’s intranet or website, or made available via the Office’s other social media channels or the Academy learning portal.
 If this is the case, personal data use will be limited as much as possible, for example, by keeping only the name, surname, and photographs.